Clelo4/Note/Java.md

 | Deque |  enables insertion, deletion, and inspection operations at both the ends.
 Elements in a Deque can be used in both LIFO and FIFO |

 ## Map interface

 | Type | Desc |
 | -- | -- |
 | Map | maps keys and values similar to a Hashtable |
 | SortedMap | maintains its key-value pairs in ascending order or in an order specified by a Comparator |

 ## Traversing Collections

 - using aggregate operations
 - with the for-each construct
 - by using Iterators.

 ### Iterator

 - hasNext method: return true if the iteration has more elements.
 - next method: return next element in the iteration.
 - remove method: removes the last element that was returned by next from the underlying Collection.
 - The remove method may be called **only once per call** to next and throws an exception if this rule is violated.
 - **Note that Iterator.remove is the only safe way to modify a collection during iteration**; the behavior is unspecified if the underlying collection is modified in any other way while the iteration is in progress.

-### Use Iterator instead of the for-each construct when you need to:
+### Use Iterator instead of the for-each construct when you need to

 - Remove the **current** element.
 - Iterate over **multiple collections** in parallel. ???

 ## Collection Interface Bulk Operations

 - containsAll
 - addAll
 - removeAll